rodolphe74/Dft_Vuda/README.md

 (C++ DFT <--> Vuda lib <--> Vulkan SDK <--> GPU <--> numerous parallel gpu threads)

-NB: All libraries are included in the project except Vulcan which can downloaded at https://vulkan.lunarg.com/sdk/home#windows.
+NB: All libraries are included in the project except Vulcan which can be downloaded at https://vulkan.lunarg.com/sdk/home#windows.